Andrei Skoch: Personal life

 Skoch is the father of ten children, four of whom are quadruplets born in 1994.
 He also has a daughter named Varvara.
 As of February 2022, he has a grandchild.

+His father is Vladimir Nikitovich Skoch.
+He worked at the Salute engineering plant for several decades.
+He was awarded the Order of the Red Banner of Labour and the "Labour Veteran" medal.

-After being elected a deputy of the State Duma, Andrei Skoch transferred his share in “Interfin” to his father, Vladimir Nikitovich Skoch.
+After being elected a deputy of the State Duma, Andrei Skoch transferred his share in "Interfin" to his father, Vladimir Nikitovich Skoch.
 According to Forbes, in addition to 30% in USM, Vladimir Skoch also owns a share in Vnukovo Airport.

 Wealth

 According to Bloomberg, Skoch has a net worth of $6.3 billion, as of February 2021.
-According to the Forbes World's Billionaires List 2021, he ranked 288th on the list of the world's richest people, with an family estimated wealth of $8.6 billion.
+According to the Forbes World's Billionaires List 2021, he ranked 288th on the list of the world's richest people, with a family estimated wealth of $8.6 billion.

-He also owns the £100 million yacht Madame Gu.
+He also owns the £100 million yacht 'Madame Gu.
 He hired the British PR firm to go after the website that reported on his ownership of the yacht.
 He has reportedly donated over $117 million, a portion of which was earmarked for the restoration of war monuments in Russia.